TZstatsADS/Spring2021-Project3-group8/README.md

 Ruize Yu built the SVM advanced model, attended all team meetings and participated in team discussions.
 Ruize is the presenter for our group.

 Yiwen Fang investigated/wrote codes of GBM and DNN models as baseline and advanced model respectively in .Rmd.
 He used cross validations to tune the model parameters of GBM and DNN.
-He wrote PCA functions, explored XGBoost model, helped with code review/debug for SVM model/cross-validation functions.
+He wrote PCA functions, explored XGBoost model, wrote label prediction script to export label_prediction.csv, helped with code review/debug for SVM model/cross-validation functions.
 Also, read/summarized past work/online materials to provide clues to find potential candidates from tens of models, explained/shared machine learning concepts with teammates during meetings.

 All team members contributed to the models and results discussions.
 All team members approve of this contribution statement.

+## Project Strategies
+### DNN (Dense Neural Network)
+Five dense layers with multiple Neurons to ensure the accuracy of the model. layer_batch_normalization, regularizer_l1_l2, and layer_dropout are applied to avoid overfitting.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.